 If the tenant notices mold growth or moisture damage in the apartment, this must be documented and the landlord must be informed immediately, because the tenant is obliged to report any rental defects.
 Only if a notification of defects (§536c BGB), which names the defects and requests the landlord to rectify them, is submitted to the landlord, the tenant can enforce his rights.
 These can include the elimination of defects, claims for damages, termination without notice and a reduction in rent.
-If the notification of defects is submitted too late and the mold has spread further in the meantime, it can happen that the tenant is complicit in the mold infestation in question and he has to bear part of the costs of the damage.
+If the notification of defects is submitted too late and the mold has spread further in the meantime, it may happen that the tenant is complicit in the mold in question and he has to bear part of the costs of the damage.

 If the landlord is aware of the mold, he is fundamentally obliged to repair the damage.
 Often tenants and landlords do not agree on who is responsible for the mold and who pays for the renovation.
-If the landlord refuses to take over the damage because he sees the tenant’s culpable behavior, it is not necessarily necessary to go to court.
+If the landlord refuses to accept the damage because he sees the tenant’s culpable behavior, it is not necessarily necessary to go to court.
 First, an attempt should be made to reach an out-of-court settlement between the tenant and the landlord.

 Rent reduction in case of disputes regarding the mold in the apartment

 If no agreement can be reached with the landlord, it is possible to reduce the rent independently in order to get the landlord to act.
 However, there are some risks involved in doing this.
-If the rent reduction is not justified, i.e. the tenant is responsible for the mold, the landlord has the right to terminate the tenant without notice if the arrears exceed two months’ rent.
+If the rent reduction is not justified, i.e. the tenant is responsible for the mold, the landlord has the right to terminate the tenant without notice if the rent arrears exceed two months’ rent.
 This case law goes back to a court decision from 2012.
 In addition, the rent arrears must be paid.
 If the tenant is certain that the landlord is to blame for the mold infestation based on a self-commissioned report, the means of rent reduction in the case of mold is an effective instrument, but even then there is a residual risk.
 It is better to point out in the notification of defects that a certain part of the rent will be paid under reserve until the mold has been removed.
 If the tenant gets right in later legal proceedings, he can get this amount and get the money back.

 If the landlord cannot be induced to act by this measure either, the case can only be clarified in court.
 A specialist lawyer should then be consulted in advance as to which is the best course of action.
 It is important that all necessary documents (correspondence with the landlord, photos, etc.) are available and available to the lawyer.
-Responsibility for the mold infestation will be clarified in court at the latest.
+Responsibility for the mold infestation is clarified in court at the latest.

 Court decisions in the event of mold infestation - reduce rent in the event of mold

 If a tenant asserts his or her right in court, the court must clarify who is responsible for the mold infestation.
-For this purpose, the court appoints an expert who examines the circumstances on site and comes to a final assessment.
+For this purpose, the court appoints an expert who examines the conditions on site and comes to a final assessment.
 Even if there are objective criteria for assessing the subject of mold, every court decision is subject to an individual assessment.

 In court, it is the landlord’s duty to prove that the mold infestation is not his area of responsibility, i.e. that the damage cannot be attributed to structural defects or damage.
 Only when the landlord can prove beyond any doubt that he is not responsible for the mold does the tenant have the burden of proof.

 The tenant must then prove that he has not contributed to the formation of mold through incorrect living behavior (incorrect heating and ventilation behavior).
-The judge listens to the arguments, weighs them against each other and, in connection with the expert opinion, comes to a judgment as to who has to bear the costs.
+The judge listens to the arguments, weighs them up against each other and, in conjunction with the expert opinion, comes to a judgment as to who has to bear the costs.

-Often the question of guilt with regard to the mold growth in the rented apartment is not entirely clear.
+Often the question of guilt with regard to mold growth in the rented apartment is not entirely clear.
 In many cases, both tenants and landlords are responsible for the mold growth.
-In these cases, the mold can be traced back to structural defects, but the tenant has contributed to its spread through incorrect heating and ventilation.
+In these cases, the mold can be traced back to structural defects, but the tenant has contributed to its spread through incorrect heating and ventilation behavior.
 The costs for the damage then often have to be borne in equal parts.